cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

-**Step 6: Artefact Deployment** Finally, the Pipeline Orchestrator directs yet another Build Step to deploy the artefact to some environment.
+**Step 6: Artifact Deployment** Finally, the Pipeline Orchestrator directs yet another Build Step to deploy the artifact to some environment.
 This may be a testing, staging, or production environment (depending on progression through the process).
 This stage may be repeated for each of those deployment environments, and in between there may be additional testing stages.